Panda Express Orange Chicken: Make It at Home, Healthier & Delicious

 You might want to switch things up now and then.
 Here are some popular tweaks:

-• Spicy / Hot Orange Chicken: Add more red chilli flakes, fresh chilli peppers, or sriracha to the sauce.
+• Spicy / Hot Orange Chicken: Add more red chili flakes, fresh chili peppers, or sriracha to the sauce.
 Some Panda Express locations offer “Hot Orange Chicken” with a distinct heat.

 • Sauce heavy vs sauce lite: Some people like their chicken drenched in sauce; others want just a thin glaze.
 Adjust the sauce amount or lightly toss.

-• Crispier coating: Double coat with batter, or after first fry, fry again briefly just before serving (double fry method).
+• Crispier coating: Double coat with batter, or fry once, then again briefly before serving (double fry method).
+Tip: Let chicken rest a minute between fries for crunch.

-• Flavour twists: Swap brown sugar for honey or maple syrup for different sweetness; try clementine juice instead of orange; add a splash of pineapple juice if you like more tropical flair.
+• Flavor twists: Swap brown sugar for honey or maple syrup for different sweetness; try clementine juice instead of orange; add a splash of pineapple juice if you like more tropical flair.

 Storage, Reheating & Leftover Hacks